marcwebbie/passpie/README.rst

     # Redefine passphrase and reencrypt all credentials from database
     passpie reset

-Playing with *volatile* remote databases.
+Playing with *volatile* remote databases:

 .. code:: bash